On land that harbors eternity,

 Breakfast

-Temple of Isis on Philae Island (World Heritage)
+Temple of Isis on the UNESCO World Heritage Philae Island

-The Temple of the goddess Isis located on Philae Island near Aswan.
-It has been relocated and preserved on Agilkia Island and features exquisite reliefs and elegant colonnades.
-Along with its mystical setting surrounded by the Nile, it offers insight into the religious world of late ancient Egypt.
+The temple of the goddess Isis located on Philae Island near Aswan.
+It has been relocated and preserved on Agilkia Island and is noted for its exquisite reliefs and graceful colonnades.
+Along with the mystical scenery surrounded by the Nile, it offers an experience of the religious world of late ancient Egypt.

 [Japanese Guide]